SAP-archive/teched2020-DEV161/exercises/ex11/README.md

 # Exercise 11 - Connect Your Project to SAP Cloud Platform Continuous Integration and Delivery - Pipeline Monitoring and Results

+In exercises 8 - 11, you will create a project in a public GitHub repository to which you'll store your source code, enable SAP Cloud Platform Continuous Integration and Delivery, and configure and run a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes.

-In this exercise, you will run a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes.
+In this exercise, you will monitor the running build of the predefined continuous integration and delivery (CI/CD) pipeline that you triggered previously by pushing code changes to the project's GitHub repository.
+The running build automatically tests, builds, and deploys your code changes.

 ## Exercise 11.1 - Verify the Success of Your Build